10 Easy Meals to Cook in a Hostel in 10 Minutes

 3. Add parsley and black pepper before turning off the heat

-4. Grate a bit of cheese and mix a last time while you warm up your hot dog bun
+4. Grate a bit of cheese and mix the last time while you warm up your hot dog bun

 5. Stuff into your hot dog bun and eat on the go.
 Add ketchup or mayonnaise for an extra tasty experience.

 Lunch – Poached Eggs and Avocado on toast

 Healthy and yummy avocados are a great addition to almost any meal.
 For this recipe, we pair them with poached eggs for an all-day-breakfast lunch that will make every other traveller in the kitchen envious.

 2 slices of bread

 Herbs and spices (we suggest: salt, black pepper and Italian herbs)

 1. Poach two eggs for 5 minutes (4 minutes for super soft eggs)